stratisproject/StratisSmartContractsSamples/src/BazaarItemListingContract/README.md

 Application Files
 -----------------

 [Bazaar.cs](./BazaarItemListingContract/Bazaar.cs) - This file contains the code for Workflow 1 in the diagram, binding two users in a contract.

-[ItemListing.cs] (./BazaarItemListingContract/Bazaar.cs) - This file contains the code for Workflow 2 in the diagram, buying and selling an item.
+[ItemListing.cs](./BazaarItemListingContract/ItemListing.cs) - This file contains the code for Workflow 2 in the diagram, buying and selling an item.

 References
 -----------------